-Most people I know, do not like Karela.
-However this vegetable has an unique taste and if you try it with something plain, like a simple arahar dhal (split pigeon pea lentil stew) seasoned with jeera (cumin) and green chillies in ghee, it makes for an amazing combination.
+Most people I know do not like Karela.
+However this vegetable has an unique taste and if you try it with something plain, like a simple arahar dhal (split pigeon pea lentil stew) seasoned with jeera (cumin) and green chilies in ghee, or with the Tamil dish Morekuzhambu, it makes for an amazing combination.

 Easy Bitter Gourd Karela Fry with 5 ingredients

 - 250 gms bitter gourd

 - 1 teaspoon turmeric

 - ⅛ teaspoon salt - or to taste

 - ¼ teaspoon Mustard seeds